Skip to content

 B.S.
 Civil Engineering, Power and Water University of Technology, Iran (2013)

-Dissertation: A Quantitative Analysis of the Impact of Integrating Digital Technology for Formwork Fabrication on Human Factors Perspectives
+Dissertation: A Quantitative Analysis of the Impact of Integrating Digital Technology for Formwork Fabrication on Human Factors Perspectives.
+Chair: Carrie Sturts Dossick.

 Research interests when at UW: My research interests are mainly about Building Information Modeling (BIM) and construction safety with a focus on hazard identification and risk assessment.
 Previously, I worked on safety research topics such as “finding the relationship between workers’ attention and accidents using the eye-tracking device,” and “workers’ safety in post-disaster recovery operations.”
 Currently, I am conducting research on designing a holistic safety training for construction workers by using virtual reality technology.